IoT File Service¶

 The content of these files is not parsed by MindSphere and it requires custom applications or analytical tools to interpret and visualize the data.

-The maximum file size that can be stored or retrieved depends on the client's network speed.
+The maximum request payload that can be stored or retrieved depends on the client's network speed.
 The current timeout is one minute, and any file that takes longer than one minute to read or write results in an error 502 "Bad Gateway".
 If a file is too large to upload in one minute, use the multi part upload feature (only available in region Europe 1).

 The service does not provide explicit versioning.
 If different versions of a file need to be stored, put a version identifier in the file name to make it unique.